Cross-Attention is Half Explanation in Speech-to-Text Models: Experimental Settings

 \subsection{Evaluation Process}

-\textbf{Hypothesis and Cross-Attention Generation.} For the hypothesis generation, we use beam search with a beam size of 5 and a no-repeat n-gram size of 5.
-The attention scores are extracted from layers or heads during the output generation.
-The ASR and ST quality scores of the hypotheses are presented in Appendix \ref{app:quality}.
-The inference is performed using a single NVIDIA A40 GPU (40GB RAM) with a batch size of 40,000 tokens and takes $\sim$2.5 minutes for \basem{}, $\sim$3-5.5 minutes for \smallm{}, and $\sim$3-6.5 for \largem{}, depending on the source language.
+\textbf{Hypothesis and Cross-Attention Generation.} Hypotheses are generated using beam search with beam 5 and a no-repeat n-gram 5.
+Attention scores are extracted from the selected layers or heads during decoding.
+ASR and ST quality metrics are reported in \S\ref{subsec:model_quality}.
+Inference is performed on a single NVIDIA A40 GPU (40GB) with a batch size of 40k tokens, taking approximately 2.5 minutes for \basem{}, 3/5.5 minutes for \smallm{}, and 3/6.5 minutes for \largem{}, depending on the language.

-\textbf{Explanation Heatmaps Generation.} Following the best configuration obtained in SPES \citep{fucci2025spes}, we adopt the Morphological Fragmental Perturbation Pyramid \citep{9413046} for clustering, which relies on Simple Linear Iterative Clustering or SLIC \citep{6205760}, a k-means-based algorithm that groups elements according to spectral patterns.
-We use the default parameters; the threshold length in seconds is 7.50s, the \href{https://scikit-image.org/docs/dev/api/skimage.segmentation.html\#skimage.segmentation.slic}{SLIC} sigma is 0, the compactness is 0.1, and the number of patches per second for the MFPP technique is [400, 500, 600].
-For the choice of $p_X$ and $N_X$, we refer to the parameters used in \citep{fucci2025spes}, setting $p_X=0.5$ and $N_X=20,000$.
-The quality of the input explanations is presented in Appendix \ref{app:quality}.
-For the choice of $p_H$ and $N_H$, we use the same number of iterations of $N_X$, i.e., $N_H=20,000$, while the optimal occlusion probability $p_H$ is determined over the dev set, resulting in $p_H=0.7$, whose experiments are reported in Appendix \ref{app:encout-prob}.
-The inference is performed using a single NVIDIA A40 GPU (40GB RAM) and takes $\sim$27 hours for \basem{}, $\sim$3-4 days for \smallm{} and $\sim$6-8 days for \largem{}, depending on the source language.
+\textbf{Explanation Heatmaps Generation.} Following the best SPES configuration \cite{fucci2025spes}, we use the Morphological Fragmental Perturbation Pyramid \cite{9413046} for clustering, based on SLIC \cite{6205760}, a k-means-based algorithm that groups elements by spectral similarity.
+Default parameters are adopted: a threshold length of 7.5 s, \href{https://scikit-image.org/docs/dev/api/skimage.segmentation.html\#skimage.segmentation.slic}{SLIC} sigma set to 0, compactness to 0.1, and MFPP patch rates of [400, 500, 600] per second.
+We set $p_X=0.5$ and $N_X=20{,}000$ following \cite{fucci2025spes}.
+Input explanation quality is reported in \S\ref{subsec:model_quality}.
+For hidden representations, we fix $N_H=20{,}000$ (i.e., the same number of iterations of $N_X$) and tune $p_H$ on the dev set, obtaining $p_H=0.7$.
+Inference is performed using a single NVIDIA A40 GPU (40GB RAM) and takes $\sim$27 hours for \basem{}, $\sim$3-4 days for \smallm{} and $\sim$6-8 days for \largem{}, depending on the language.

-\textbf{Correlation Computation.} The Pearson $r$ correlation score is computed using the \texttt{scipy} implementation\footnote{\url{https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.pearsonr.html}} and averaging across samples in the test set.
+\textbf{Correlation Computation.} The Pearson $r$ correlation score is computed using the \texttt{scipy} implementation and averaging across samples in the test set.